-* In order to honor and provide space for the vital work of the new AROHO board, with the exception of the upcoming Jan.
-31, 2016 Orlando prizes, all programs and deadlines are suspended until further notice.
+* In order to honor and provide space for the vital work of the new AROHO board, and with the exception of the upcoming AROHO Waves anthology, all programs and awards are suspended until further notice.
 We are grateful for your inspiration, and ask for your understanding, patience, and optimism as we embrace this evolutionary phase.
 Thank you for listening.
 Please keep writing, creating and connecting.

 - Retreat & Waves Discussion Series